 Snow chains can be used on your Volvo with the following restrictions:

-• Snow chains should be installed on front wheels only.
+· Snow chains should be installed on front wheels only (this applies to cars with front wheel drive and to cars equipped with All Wheel Drive).
 Use only Volvo approved snow chains.